 The application will prepopulate some of the fields with basic information from your student records.
 Below your name you have the option of indicating your preferred name.
-You are required to indicate your intended major(s) and whether or not you’ve attended one of the mandatory Study Abroad Information Sessions.
-You must also enter your parent/guardian information including name, email and phone number with international code (if applicable).
+You are required to provide the following:

 Students who are eligible to study abroad normally will do so for one semester in the fall of the junior year.
 Students who hope to study abroad for the spring semester* or for a full year** must meet certain criteria (see details below).

 *Criteria for Spring Study Abroad - Students who are eligible to study abroad for a single semester will be expected to do so in the fall, unless otherwise exempt.
 Students should plan their academic schedules with that expectation in mind.
 A limited number of spring spaces will be available for students whose academic or athletic commitments require their presence on campus in the fall.
 If you are requesting to study abroad spring semester, please indicate the reason you are unable to study abroad in the fall semester.

 The Committee will consider allowing a student to study abroad in the spring if:

 **Criteria for full year study abroad: Only foreign language majors or students eligible to study with programs for which one semester is not an option may study abroad for the full academic year.
 The Study Abroad Committee will consider requests for exceptions to this policy from students who present a compelling academic plan that requires a full year of study outside the United States.